 After going from Chiang Rai back to Chiang Mai and then hopping on a minibus to Pai, known for its winding roads, we arrived at Hakka Guesthouse.
 I found it on sale on Agoda and was glad to see it was right outside of town.
 We were given the key, but otherwise never saw the staff again.

 The rooms were the most comfortable of the whole trip and the mattresses the softest.
-I highly recommend, especially in comparison with some of the basic bungalows you’ll find in Pai.
+I highly recommend it, especially in comparison with some of the basic bungalows you’ll find in Pai.

 Buaraya Hotel, Chiang Mai, Thailand

 We needed somewhere to stay for the night before and after our visits to the Elephant Nature Park and this standard business hotel on the north side of the moat fit the bill.
-It was basic, to be certain, and quiet, but had reliable WiFi, television and comfortable beds.
-Book your stay here.
+It was basic, to be certain, and quiet, but had reliable WiFi, television, and comfortable beds.

 Elephant Nature Park, Chiang Mai, Thailand